fusioncharts/dev_centre_docs/configuring-your-chart-basic/tooltip-macros/introduction-to-tooltip-macros.md

 In the column 2D chart shown below, hover the mouse pointer over any of  the data plots to see the default tooltip text:

-{% embed_all {"source": "configuring-your-chart-tooltip-macros-introduction-to-tooltip-macros-example-1.js", "id": "1"} %}
+{% embed_all configuring-your-chart-tooltip-macros-introduction-to-tooltip-macros-example-1.js }

 Now, look at the tooltip text for the data plots in the column 2D chart below:

-{% embed_all {"source": "configuring-your-chart-tooltip-macros-introduction-to-tooltip-macros-example-2.js", "id": "2"} %}
+{% embed_all configuring-your-chart-tooltip-macros-introduction-to-tooltip-macros-example-2.js }

 The tooltip text for the second chart is configured using tooltip macros.
 The `plotToolText` attribute is used to set a custom tooltip, using macros, and format it, using HTML tags, as shown in the code snippet below: